 Your immune system is made up of lots of different components, from your skin and mucus to your lymph system (notice how your glands raise when you're feeling under the weather?) to your gut.
 In fact, over 70% of your immune cells are found in your gut!

 And whilst we can't wrap ourselves up in cotton wool and stave off every germ, bug, or harmful thing that comes our way, there are ways we can take better care of ourselves and give our immune systems a natural boost.

-A quick check on the basics such as ‘Are you getting enough sleep?’, ‘Are you drinking enough water?’ and ‘Are you getting enough exercise?’ is always a good place to start.
-Our bodies will soon tell us when we’re not!
+A quick check on the basics such as 'Are you getting enough sleep?', 'Are you drinking enough water?' and 'Are you getting enough exercise?' is always a good place to start.
+Your body will soon tell you when you're not!

 1) Sleep Well

-We said we would start with the basics, and it doesn’t get more basic than a good night’s sleep.
+We said we would start with the basics, and it doesn't get more basic than a good night's sleep.
 And there is so much more to a decent sleep than just helping you feel less tired and grumpy the next day.
-Sleep and immunity are so interlinked, and many studies have been conducted to prove precisely this.
-Sleep is a billion-dollar industry for a reason!
+Sleep and immunity are interlinked —sleep is a billion-dollar industry for a reason!